While many people lock their bikes away, here at Wilco we’ll still be cycling right through the winter.

 Cycling in winter will throw a lot of gritty water up at your bike.
 This gritty/salty water will make conventional lubricants evaporate so look to purchase some ‘Wet Lube’ that is best suited for winter conditions.
 Check that your bottom bracket, headset and any other moving parts are properly lubricated.
 Thick grease is best for bearings etc, whilst lube is fine for chains and chain rings, but remember to apply it more often during the winter months.

 Brake pads get worn down very quickly in winter.
 If you have rim brakes this is exaggerated further because the rims of the wheel are usually getting muddy.
 You will want to make sure that your brake pads have plenty of material on them before winter.
 This is especially the case if you have disc brakes as you don’t want them to wear out when stock is running low.
 Typically, rim brake pads can wear out within a year, sometimes even less.
 Make sure there is at least 2mm of material in the ramped section of the pad.
 Failing to replace worn out brake pads will cause your rim to wear out and fail, which is obviously very dangerous.

 The last thing you want is for your gear or brake cable to snap miles away from home, in the dark, cold and rain.
 Gear cables should be smooth to the touch and free from rust.
 If there is any friction in the cables moving in and out of the black casing they need to be replaced.
 Replacing your gear cables will usually improve the performance of your drive train also.

-5. Don’t forget the round things
+5. Don’t forget the wheels

 6. Added Tip – Look after yourself!